How HITRUST Provides Superior PHI Protection

 HITRUST’s high bar for certification means that you can trust certified corporations with your data

 The results and the efficacy of the HITRUST approach are unparalleled in the industry.
 A HITRUST certification means that there is no erosion in the vendor’s security and compliance posture, giving partner and parent organizations peace of mind.
-A vendor’s HITRUST certification makes it easier to mitigate risk, maintain compliance and minimize waste effectively and efficiently.
+A vendor’s HITRUST certification makes it easier to increase PHI protection, mitigate risk, maintain compliance, and minimize waste effectively and efficiently.
 It also communicates an organization’s commitment to the privacy of patients’ sensitive medical data, building credibility and trust.

 MailMyStatements proudly holds this certification and takes the protection of partner and patient information very seriously.
 Start a conversation with us today about how our technologically driven billing and payment systems can benefit your practice.